I honestly didn’t even grow up wanting to be a nurse.

 So I interviewed with the STICU team, and ended up calling the unit home for two years.
 I learned (and saw) a lot in my time, and had some amazing coworkers.
 I fell in love with critical care.
 I never did apply for that transfer to the ER.
 I knew the ICU was where I really belonged.

-(Not to mention, it’s where I ended up meeting Aaron, my boyfriend.)
+(Not to mention, it’s where I ended up meeting Aaron, my husband.)

 Around April or May 2016, I started to feel what all nurses are familiar with — burn-out.
 I know, I know — how can I be feeling burned-out when I hadn’t even been a nurse two full years yet?
 The answer was heavy patients, mandatory overtime, and the fact that it taken about a year to just keep my head above water as a new grad nurse.
 Add in a manager that was making me dread going to work and come home crying one morning, and I was over it.

 I wasn’t sure where I needed to go, I just knew I couldn’t be at my job in the STICU for much longer.
 I thought about maybe finally transferring down to the ER.
 But I knew deep down, that after all these months, I was a full-fledged ICU nurse.
 I liked my patients intubated and sedated.
 I was already working at what most people consider the best hospital in town, so I didn’t want to transfer anywhere else.

 So, I decided to go on a journey we like to call travel nursing.